About the Rogers Park Highly Gifted Program

 Our staff addresses the Social Emotional Learning Standards and the unique needs of gifted students by working with whole classes, small groups, and individuals.
 Literature and team-building initiatives are used to address topics such as building social skills, dealing with bullies, working cooperatively, being a dependable friend, and developing Habits of Mind.

 Our Language Arts program centers on the reading/writing workshop model.
 The goal of the workshop model is to explicitly teach students strategies to become more skillful at comprehending and writing text at a high level.
-In math, students are grouped by ability and work through the Go Math curriculum at an accelerated pace.
-Algebra and Geometry classes are also offered as needed to advanced math students.
+In math, students are grouped by achievement & ability and work through the Ready Mathematics curriculum at a pace that allows for enrichment, depth, and complexity.
+Pre-Algebra & Algebra classes are also offered as needed for advanced math students.
 Science kits, experiments, and science fair projects allow students the opportunity to be scientists rather than just read about science.
 Social studies projects and simulations offer both student involvement and enrichment.
-Other projects such as Mini-Society, National History Day or Create a Culture, provide opportunities for student choice and creativity.
+Other projects such as Mini-Society, National History Day, and ROPEs provide opportunities for student choice and creativity.
 HG students also participate in health, P.E., music, and art classes.
 All Rogers Park students work on skills and projects using available technology.

 Rogers Park HG Program is committed to developing a growth mindset school environment - a place where all students believe that with effort and perseverance, they can develop their intelligence and succeed.
 Dr. Carol Dweck, an educational researcher at Stanford University, has developed two belief systems about intelligence (fixed and growth), which have incredible implications for the success of individuals in all aspects of their lives.